 Physical safety is one of the strongest requirements of a tenant to stay in a rental longer.
 Landlords would do well to secure their rental homes by installing protective gadgets like security systems, solid locks and alarms.
 This eases the discomfort of your tenants and yours, too.

 Other ways to provide safety is by trimming outdoor bushes to reduce the likelihood of them being used as cover.
 You can also install more lights in darker areas and even motion detectors to discourage intruders.
+These are all appreciated amenities.

 Theft is often a common reason for break-ins, so never allow opportunities for burglars to enter your rental property.
 Keep safety at the forefront of your mind.